 For I delivered to you as of first importance what I also received, that Christ died for our sins according to the Scriptures, and that He was buried, and that He was raised on the third day according to the Scriptures, and that He appeared to Cephas, then to the twelve.
 After that He appeared to more than five hundred brethren at one time

-Let’s go through these possibilities and see which one seems must likely based on the evidence.
+Let’s go through these possibilities and see which one seems most likely based on the evidence.

 In the view in which the disciples are lying, they know Jesus did not rise from the dead, and they fabricated a story about the resurrection.
 Then 10 of his disciples were willing to die and be martyred for that lie.
 It is hard to imagine 10 people willing to give their life for something they knew was a lie.

 It is easier to imagine them dying for something they believed to be true but turned out to be a lie.
 However, this theory states that they did know it was a lie before dying.
-Couple this with scope of the cover up needed to pull off this lie, and the absurdity of this theory becomes obvious and it is why most critical scholars reject it.
+Couple this with the scope of the cover-up needed to pull off this lie, and the absurdity of this theory becomes obvious and it is why most critical scholars reject it.

 This leads us to the next possibility, the Hallucination Theory.

-This theory states that all of the disciples and the hundreds of others who claimed to encounter the Risen Christ, had some sort of mass hallucination or shared group projection.
-However, in general this is not how hallucinations usually work.
-Hallucinations are a very individual thing, and it is highly unlikely that that many people would have had the same hallucination.
+This theory states that all of the disciples and the hundreds of others who claimed to encounter the Risen Christ had some sort of mass hallucination or shared group projection.
+However, in general, this is not how hallucinations usually work.
+Hallucinations are a very individual thing, and it is highly unlikely that many people would have had the same hallucination.

 It also doesn’t account for the very physical nature of these encounters, where they ate and drank with Jesus, and some even touched his wounds.
-This cannot be explained with the hallucination theory.
+This cannot be explained by the hallucination theory.